replicatedhq/help-center/content/docs/troubleshoot/lifecycle/overview.md

 A default lifecycle spec is applied, if a different one is not provided.
 The default lifecycle simply collects a support bundle and writes it to disk.

+Replicated provides additional options in the lifecycle section, all of them are [documented in reference section](/api/support-bundle-yaml-lifecycle/root/).

 You can change this default behavior to avoid prompting and have custom messages, if desired by passing a custom lifecycle spec like this:

 ```yaml